herat130/front-end-challenge/README.md

-Purpose of the project is to easy development , easy to maintain with enforce coading standards for team members. considering this i used typescript and ts-lint ...due to this reason only i increased the dev dependency in the this project still i want to use noad-sass but as i used bootstrap my css requirement is low and used the
+Purpose of the project is easy to develope , easy to maintain , easy to debug , enforce coading standards for all team members. considering this i used typescript and ts-lint...considering this reason only i increased the dev-dependency in the this project

-Technical stack : Typescript - React - Redux - Webpack - JEST - Enzyme
+##Technical stack
+-Typescript
+- React
+- Redux
+- Webpack
+- JEST
+- Enzyme

 Justification for Dependecy Used in the project.

 I used Typescript considering its benifits in long run of the project like in managing systematic code in team,debugging, auto suggession in IDE , compile time warnings etc.

 I used bootstrap to make responsive instead of writing css for different media resolution to save time and provide better user experience

-Polyfill Dependecy like isomorhic-fetch / es6-promise and object.assign to work application properly in different browser.
+Polyfill Dependecy like isomorhic-fetch / es6-promise and object.assign for cross browser compitability

 Jest and enzyme [also redux-mock-store/ enzyme adapter] for testing purpose

+User exciting feature added like
+-search bar with debounce
+-desktop / mobile freindly UI
+-Visited movie page listing as jump links

 ![Component Architecture](/src/cd.png "Component Architecture")